-A self-piercing rivet is a special kind of rivet which does not need a pre-drilled hole.
-Originally a hollow cylinder with a cap on one end, it deforms together with the material it is pushed into like sketched in following figure:
+An SPR is a special kind of rivet which does not need a pre-drilled hole.
+Originally, a hollow cylinder with a cap on one end, it deforms together with the material it is pushed into as shown in Figure 12.